one2nc/hot-reload-inside-docker-examples/micronaut-postgres/README.md

 04a7dbf0c0e3   postgres:14.1-alpine              "docker-entrypoint.s…"   4 minutes ago    Up 4 minutes    5432/tcp                         student-grading-db
 ```

-If application is failed to start, You would still figure why it fails by following below command.
+If application fails to start, you would still figure why it fails by following below command.
 > docker logs --follow <container-name>

-Make actions a/c to logs.
+Make actions according to the logs.

 ## How to run E2E tests inside docker?

-To run End-To-End(E2E) tests, We need to mock the server and database.
+To run End-To-End(E2E) tests, we need to mock the server and database.
 One way to do that is by
 using
 [test containers](https://www.testcontainers.org/).